EdiFabric/EDIFACT.NET/README.md

 ## 2. Requirements
 - Visual Studio, compatible with the supported .NET versions.
 [Download Visual Studio](https://visualstudio.microsoft.com/downloads/).
 - Minimum .NET Framework 4.8 or .NET 6.
-Downgrading to .NET Framework 4.5 is possible by changing the target framework for each project.

 ## 3. Serial Key and EdiFabric trial DLLs
 All projects reference EdiFabric EDI Tools as NuGet packages from nuget.org.
 If you wish to install EdiFabric EDI Tools as DLLs, download the trial DLLs from [here](https://support.edifabric.com/hc/en-us/articles/360000280532-Free-code-to-master-you-EDI-files).